The GitLab JTBD Playbook

 - Note: You may skip this step if you do not have a notetaker.

-- After the interview, rewrite each Job Step to ensure it is functional and follows [Job Statement format].
+- After the interview, rewrite each Job Step to ensure it is functional and follows the [Job Statement format].

 Step 2.
 Complete the Job Map and Construct Outcome Statements